AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 Need any corrections in your publisher profile?

-You have one opportunity to update and submit your publisher profile through [distribution console](https://developer.adobe.com/console).
+You have one opportunity to update and submit your publisher profile through [Adobe Developer Distribution](https://developer.adobe.com/distribute/accountProfile).
 Write to ccintrev@adobe.com to update your profile after it is approved.

 ### Commerce